 The Board is committed to the highest standards of ethical conduct and integrity ensuring that its employees and associated persons act in compliance with all of the laws of the countries in which the Company operates.
-The Board has adopted an Anti-Bribery and Corruption policy, which outlines prohibited acts, record keeping, prohibited facilitation payments, reporting suspected bribery and policies around corporate entertainment.
+In 2024 the Board adopted an updated Anti-Bribery and Corruption policy, which outlines prohibited acts, record keeping, prohibited facilitation payments, reporting suspected bribery and policies around corporate entertainment.